drien/jquery-flipster/README.md

 Flipster is a CSS3 3D transform-based jQuery plugin built to replicate the familiar 'cover flow' effect, but also supports a variety of styles.
 Not only is it gorgeous to look at, Flipster is also:

-- **Responsive:** From desktop to mobile, Flipster automatically centers and scales to fit the area provided.
+- **Responsive**: From desktop to mobile, Flipster automatically centers and scales to fit the area provided.
-- **Lightweight:** Javascript and CSS are only 5kb gzipped (13kb uncompressed) combined.
+- **Lightweight**: Javascript and CSS are only 5kb gzipped (13kb uncompressed) combined.
 Only dependency is jQuery.
-- **Touch, Scrollwheel, Trackpad and Keyboard Friendly:** swipe on touch devices, scroll via trackpad or mousewheel, and use your arrow keys to fly through items!
+- **Touch/Scrollwheel/Trackpad/Keyboard Friendly** Swipe on touch devices, scroll via trackpad or mousewheel, and use your arrow keys to fly through items!
 - **Flexible:** Flip an image gallery or any HTML content.
-Add
+Links and dynamic content work great!
 - **Customizable:** Three built in styles (coverflow, carousel and flat) and plenty of options to configure Flipster the way you want.

 Live demo: http://brokensquare.com/Code/jquery-flipster/demo/